Frequently asked questions about health insurance coverage options in Massachusetts

 Massachusetts runs a state-based health insurance exchange called Massachusetts Health Connector.
 The exchange offers health coverage to individuals and families, and to small businesses with up to 50 people.
 People who are employed by larger businesses that provide health coverage do not use Massachusetts Health Connector, nor do Massachusetts residents with Medicare, which is run by the federal government.

-Massachusetts Health Connector is the only place a Massachusetts resident can obtain financial assistance with their health insurance premiums and cost-sharing, with eligibility based on income.
+Massachusetts Health Connector is the only place a Massachusetts resident can obtain financial assistance with their self-purchased health insurance premiums and cost-sharing, with eligibility based on income.
 People can purchase private coverage outside the exchange (ie, directly from health insurance companies), but without financial assistance.

 Massachusetts Health Connector is an active purchaser exchange, which means the exchange determines which plans are offered for sale.
-The Massachusetts health insurance marketplace is very robust, with more participating carriers than most states.
+The Massachusetts health insurance marketplace is very robust, with several participating insurers.
 The state exchange predates the Affordable Care Act by several years.
 (Health reform that took effect in Massachusetts in 2006 was widely considered a blueprint for the ACA).

 In Massachusetts, special enrollment period applications completed by the 23rd of the month are effective the first of the following month.

 - WellSense (formerly Boston Medical Center/BMC HealthNet Plan)